Marie-Donnie/firp/README.md

 python manage.py runserver
 ```

+For any other informations on how to deploy a Django application : [Django tutorials](https://docs.djangoproject.com/en/2.2/intro/)

 ## How to deploy
 Copy the `firp/settings_local.py.sample` to `firp/settings_local.py` and edit
 it.
 Any deployment-specific configuration should go into this file, as the